 Melbourne CBD Apartment Market: Where Does This Fit?

 Melbourne's CBD apartment market has undergone a notable repricing cycle since the pandemic-era oversupply of 2019–2021, when vacancy rates in the inner city spiked above 10%.
 Since then, a combination of returning international students, skilled migration inflows, and constrained new supply has tightened conditions considerably.
-As of mid-2024, Melbourne CBD vacancy rates have fallen to approximately 2–3%, supporting rental growth and improving yields for investors who purchased during the correction window.
+As of mid-2024, Melbourne CBD vacancy rates have fallen to approximately 2–3%, supporting rental growth and improving benefits for custodians who purchased during the correction window.
 Against this backdrop, a project launching at A$610,000 for a one-bedroom unit in the Collins Street precinct reflects the market's recovery trajectory — prices in comparable CBD towers have risen 8–12% from their 2021 troughs.

 Collins Street itself commands a premium within the Melbourne CBD due to its proximity to Southern Cross Station, the legal and financial services precinct, and a concentration of high-end retail.
 Comparable completed one-bedroom apartments in the immediate precinct have transacted in the A$580,000 to A$750,000 range over the past 12 months, suggesting 623 Collins is entering the market at a competitive but not discounted price point.
-Developers targeting Singaporean buyers are increasingly emphasising gross rental yields, which for Melbourne CBD one-bedrooms currently sit in the 4.0–4.8% range — a meaningful spread over Singapore's private residential yields of approximately 2.5–3.0%.
+Developers targeting Singaporean buyers are increasingly emphasising gross rental benefits, which for Melbourne CBD one-bedrooms currently sit in the 4.0–4.8% range — a meaningful spread over Singapore's private residential benefits of approximately 2.5–3.0%.

 Why Singaporean Investors Are Looking at Melbourne